vMReal/digest-auth/README.md

 ### Multiple Authorization Header

 Both server and client function analyze support multiple authorization.

 But you must implement the business logic to choose the scheme yourself for your needs.

+By default without option "multiple authorization" will return first found digest.

 ```javascript
 const multipleAuthorization = ServerDigestAuth.analyze(headers['Authorization'], [QOP_AUTH_INT]);